Interlibrary Loan FAQ

 - Some Rosetta Stone CDs are available at main campus' Language Learning Technology (LLT) Center.
 LLT has its own circulation policy, separate from the Law Library.

-- Main campus' Gelardin New Media Center also carries language learning media.
-Gelardin has its own circulation policy, separate from the Law Library.
+- Main campus' Gelardin New Media Center carries language learning media and a large collection of videos.
+Gelardin has its own circulation policy, separate from the Law Library but you may request materials via Intercampus Book Loan.

 - Use the DC Public Library, its physical as well as its downloadable media collections.
 Anyone who resides, works, pays property taxes or attends school in DC is eligible to register as a patron.